 What follows are some practical and easy tools and tips:

 - Keep to a regular schedule as much as possible

 - Get dressed every day as you would for work

 - Designate a space in your home that is for work and try to maintain that boundary (this supports productivity and creates a sense of separation between work and home life)

 - Schedule breaks, ensure you enjoy this special opportunity to spend intense time with your family and ensure that you have time for fun.
 If you live alone, think about how to connect with others via the telephone or videoconferencing on your cell or computer (but cap time spent on screens)

-- Reach out to employees regularly (at CCG we speak to one another at least once a day)
+- Reach out to employees regularly (at CCG team members speak to one another at least once a day)

-- Build a communication protocol or schedule for when the company, divisional or functional head speaks to his or her team and develop a way that this communication pattern cascades through your organisation
+- Build a communication protocol or schedule for when the company, divisional or functional head speaks to his or her team and develop a way that this communication pattern cascades throughout your organisation

-Distributed work and flexible work hours and patterns to support different task and operational functionality, field studies, and professional choices are extremely positive cultural norms that are increasingly being introduced into our organisations.
+Distributed work and flexible work hours that are designed by industry and to support different task and operational functionality, are extremely positive cultural norms that are increasingly being introduced into our organisations.
 What we would caution is not going overboard and losing ourselves (and our people) in the process.